 Adult animals die either naturally, at the termination of an experiment, or are euthanized.
 Hatchlings and reared animals are euthanized at the termination of an experiment.
 Euthanasia is performed through over-anesthetization followed by a quick-freeze method.
-Anesthetization is performed as described above: exposure to either 2% ethanol, 0.12M MgCl2, or FSSW or FSIO on ice.
+Anesthetization is performed as described above: exposure to either 2% ethanol or 0.12-0.15M MgCl2, in FSSW or FSIO..
 Anaesthetized animals may be put into a dry, sealed container (a plastic bag or vial), and dropped into a bath of liquid nitrogen.
 Within a few seconds, the animal is completely frozen, and the tissue stored at -80˚ C. If organs need to be harvested after an experiment squid are first anesthetized as described above and the brain is quickly pithed and head severed with a scalpel or razor blade.

 Carcass disposition and storage

 After an experiment, or at the end of an adult’s life, the tissues (hemolymph, light organ, testes, eyes, etc.) are often harvested, and frozen for future use.
-Otherwise, after experiments and euthanasia, juvenile squid are placed in plastic bags and thrown out with trash; similarly, after experiments and euthanasia, the entire carcass of adult/reared animals is put into labeled and sealed plastic bags, and stored in a dedicated freezer for future use or reference.
+Otherwise, after experiments and euthanasia, juvenile squid are placed in plastic bags and disposed of through Inserv animal waste via a collection site in Torrey Life Sciences;; similarly, after experiments and euthanasia, the entire carcass of adult/reared animals is put into labeled and sealed plastic bags, and stored in a dedicated freezer for future use or reference.